Takashi Hiraoka

-Takashi Hiraoka (平岡 敬, Hiraoka Takashi) was the mayor of Hiroshima from 1991 to 1999.
+Takashi Hiraoka (平岡 敬, Hiraoka Takashi) is a Japanese retired politician who served as the Mayor of Hiroshima from 1991 to 1999.

 Early life

 Takashi Hiraoka was born in Osaka to Tadao Hiraoka and Chitose Hiraoka (née Maeda).
 Initially, his parents had a delivery service in Osaka, but in 1934 the family business was hit by Typhoon Muroto, and the family moved to Unggi in Korea (present day Sonbong, North Korea), where his maternal grandfather Setsuzo Maeda held several private businesses.
 Later, the family moved to Seoul.

 During the Second World War, he studied medicine at Keijo Imperial University, but did not finish his studies.
 In summer 1945, worked as a volunteer for a chemical factory the Imperial Japanese Army had in Korea, then an occupied territory under the Japanese Empire, and remained in that position until the Japanese surrender in August 1945.
-He was away from the city of Hiroshima, and thus was spared any injuries due to the atomic attack on his city.
+He was away from the city of Hiroshima, and thus was spared any injuries due to the atomic bombing of his city.
 As Japanese rule over Korea was over, all Japanese staying in Korea were required to return to Japan, and the family returned to Hiroshima in September 1945.

 After returning to Japan, he started studying science at the Hiroshima High School, his teacher being Prof. Tadayoshi Saika.
 In 1948, he graduated from that school, and then moved to Tokyo and studied German literature at Waseda University.